 - anxiety and depression

 - alcohol and drug concerns

 - family, friend, roommate, and relationship problems

 - And anything else you need to talk about.

 All currently enrolled students are eligible to be seen at CAPS.

 Your best self is your authentic self.
-Engaging authentically with ourselves and the world opens us up to a powerful sense of belonging instead of trying to fit in.
-There are so many ways to get involved at the University of Arizona.
+Embracing your true self and showing that to the world opens us up to a powerful sense of belonging.
+It feels so much better than trying to fit in!
+There are so many ways to share your authentic self at the University of Arizona.
 Here are a few:

 24-Hour Crisis Hotlines